amerand/CANDID/README.md

 ![Figure 4](doc/figure_4.png)

+FITBOOT, similar to FITMAP, accepts the `doNotFit=` input as a list of non-fitted parameters.

 ### DETECTION LIMIT, after analytically removing companion:
 We here remove the companion analytically from the V2 and CP data.
 This is mandatory in order to estimate the detection limit: the statistical hypothesis of the test is that the data are best described by a uniform disk.